Thelastlineofcode/Astrology-Synthesis/docs/ACCESSIBILITY_TESTING_GUIDE.md

 ## Overview

-This guide provides comprehensive instructions for testing the accessibility of the Roots Revealed astrology application.
+This guide provides comprehensive instructions for testing the accessibility of the Mula: The Root astrology application.
 All features must meet WCAG 2.1 Level AA standards.

 ## Quick Reference